OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Google Instance ID

 [Google Instance ID](https://developers.google.com/instance-id/ "Google Instance ID documentation") uses tokens to authenticate the running application instance.
-The moment the application is reset, uninstalled, etc., the Instance ID is reset, meaning that you'll have a new "instance" of the app.
+The moment the application is reset, uninstalled, etc., the Instance ID is reset, meaning that you'll have a new of the app.
 Go through the following steps for Instance ID:
 1. Configure your Instance ID for the given application in your Google Developer Console.
 This includes managing the PROJECT_ID.